jayantjy9/jayantjy9/README.md

 ### Hi there 👋

 My Name is Jayant Yadav, and i am data science enthusiast with 4 years of Experience in Data Analysis and reporting.
-Skilled in using
-SQL and various data visualization tools (Tableau, Power BI) to analyze and interpret data.
+Proven ability to collect, analyze, and interpret data to drive business decisions.
+Expertise in a variety of data analysis tools and techniques, including SQL, Python, and data visualization tools (Tableau, Power BI).
+Strong communication and presentation skills.

 <!--
 **jayantjy9/jayantjy9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.